 Since 2003 Anthony has provided asset planning and taxation advice at GRA, taking a holistic approach to ensure clients are optimised for both tax and asset protection.
 He is an expert on tax law including GST, income tax, dealing in and developing property, and the establishment of structures (e.g. trusts, companies, joint ventures).

 A professional property investor and mortgage broker specialising in residential development and investment funding, Ammon is a Registered Financial Adviser with a BCom in Finance.
 He is a past board member of the Auckland Property Investors Association and is an active Auckland developer.

 Two of the Lots Co directors will be speaking at Property Development School.
 Lots Co is an end-to-end development service that helps everyday Kiwis develop their property with smart tools and a clear process to achieve development success.
 They work with clients to identify development opportunities and assist in making them a reality – everything from resource consent through to building houses.

 Property Development School Modules

-Planning and Resource Management Act
+Planning and Resource Management Act, urban design

-Development process, Q & A, wrap up
+Development process, wrap up, Q & A

 We would love to have you join us at Property Development School, where we’ll show you the ins and outs of the development game – what to do and, just as importantly, what not to do.